-What is a SIM only deal?
+What is a SIM-only deal?

-What are the benefits of SIM only deals?
+What are the advantages of SIM-only deals?

-The benefits of SIM only contracts include:
+Benefits of SIM-only contracts include:

-- Freedom to change tariff – you can get a 1-12 month contract, so you have the flexibility to change your deal if you want to.
+- Freedom to change tariff – you can get a short or rolling contract, giving you the flexibility to change your deal.

 - Better for the environment – making your phone last longer can cut your carbon footprint.

-Decide whether a SIM only deal or contract is better for you with our guide to SIM only vs contract phone packages.
+Decide whether a SIM-only deal or contract is better for you with our guide to SIM-only vs contract phone packages.

-The rising popularity of SIM only deals
+The rising popularity of SIM-only deals

-How much can you save with SIM only contracts?
+How much can you save with SIM-only contracts?